 PS 316 went through this last year.
 They were successful for a number of reasons.
 It's no coincidence that schools in Districts with less parent involvement have have more co-located charter schools.
 This takes resources away from the zone (elementary only) and community and opens up the neighborhood's resources to a District, Borough or city-wide lottery.

 It's really sad to see prospective parents want to get involved with their zoned school only to give up (because they realize that it can't be improved much) and look elsewhere when they realize that their zoned school. shares a building with a charter.in the thick of it

 Today's NY Post states that most charters have a waiting list, and seems to imply while some parents want to save the public school system, lots really want to escape it.

 P.S.
-I read the Post only when it is already on the table where I eat lunch.For better or worse, the change on Nostrand is going to make the change on Franklin look minor.
+I read the Post only when it is already on the table where I eat lunch.The change on Nostrand will make the one on Franklin look minor

 The public school system could be expected to work a bit better if it was organized more like a corporate meritocracy rather than an industrial textile mill.